-- Investigate the four models of Abbatial leadership, Abba, Shepherd, Doctor, and Steward. - Explore the Benedictine approach to delegation and team building. - Analyse Benedict's use of fraternal correction. - Use the ABCU's (2007) ten hallmarks of the Benedictine monastic tradition to extrapolate leadership principles.
+- Investigate the four models of Abbatial leadership, Abba, Shepherd, Doctor, and Steward. - Explore the Benedictine approach to delegation and team building. - Analyse Benedict's use of fraternal correction. - Analyse the ABCU's (2007) ten hallmarks of the Benedictine monastic tradition to extrapolate leadership principles for Benedictine education.